Unmet Emotional Needs Worksheet

-What happens when emotional needs aren't met?
+What happens when emotional needs are not met?

 When our emotional needs are not met, it can lead to a range of psychological problems and behavioral issues.
 Neglecting these core needs often results in negative consequences that affect our mental health, relationships, and quality of life.
 Below are some key effects of unmet emotional needs.